ATEX Certified Pump Guide

 ATEX stands for Explosive Atmospheres which are atmospheres that typically contain a combination of vapours, dust or gas that can potentially ignite.

-An ATEX certification ensures that products, in this case an ATEX Pump, meets safety requirements depending on the protection level that is required.
+An ATEX rating ensures that products, in this case, an ATEX Pump, meets safety requirements depending on the protection level that is required.
 Electrical equipment must be tested to determine the ATEX certification, whereas non-electrical equipment can be self-certified.

 Example Code: EX II 2G Ex h IIC T6 Gb